• Skip to primary navigation

 • Salt

-• Oil; either sunflower or canola.
-If you have access to pork lard (sadlo), feel free to use it instead of oil.
-The lard should be soft, not stiff, just out of the fridge.
-The fat will take care of the softness of the rolls.
+• Oil – either sunflower or canola.
+If you have access to pork lard (vepřové sádlo), feel free to use it instead of oil.
+Make sure the lard is soft, not cold from the fridge.
+It helps keep the rolls soft for longer.

 Sprinkles for Czech rohliky rolls: caraway and poppy seeds, salt.
 Inclusive captions.